 Adrian Hufnagl

-What I stand for
+What I focus on

-High‑performance web and mobile apps
+Building fast, reliable web and mobile apps

-Bachelor of Arts in Media Informatics at the University of Regensburg
+Bachelor in Media Informatics, University of Regensburg

 Tech stack